cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

 After saving the profile the diagram refreshes automatically.
-`MeasurementValueSource` now renders as a **yellow** concrete class with no note callout — the pink/red coloring is gone and the error is resolved.
+`MeasurementValueSource` now renders as a **yellow** concrete class with no note callout.
+The pink/red coloring is gone and the error is resolved.
 By inheriting from `IdentifiedObject`, it now has a parent class that provides the substance required of a concrete class in an RDFS profile definition.

-### Issue 8 — Isolated Abstract Class with No Parent, Child, or Associations
+### Issue 8: Isolated Abstract Class with No Parent, Child, or Associations

 #### What the diagram shows